arpit-srivastava33/URL-Shrinker/README.md

 # URL-Shrinker
-This is my first backend project UrlShrinker.
+This is my backend project UrlShrinker.
 It basically depicts use to Node.js,Express,MongoDB and Mongoose

 # Demo-video